 – Yogi Berra

 In order to construct a portfolio it is useful to have a gauge of expected future returns of various asset classes.
 Naturally, there is much uncertainty in predicting returns.
 A good starting point is to look at historical returns over very long periods, noting that there can still be substantial variation in returns over many decades.
-For your convenience below we repeat the historical returns cited above, along with forecasts from various professional sources.
+For your convenience below we repeat the historical returns cited above, along with forecasts from select professional sources.

 - High U.S. stock valuations by historical standards (more on this below).

 - Slower expected long-term U.S. economic growth due to high and rising debt, an aging population, and stalled productivity growth.

 Here is a good article citing other opinions.
 Many foreign markets also face potential headwinds from large debt burdens, unemployment, aging populations and economic structural problems.
 My opinion is that it is prudent to plan for more conservative asset class returns over the coming 5-10 years.
 This makes it imperative to build a diversified portfolio with exposure to select asset classes.
 However, the warning above from Yogi Berra applies.

 What Can We Expect from US Stocks?